anthonyolazabal/ese-companion/README.md

 ```
 npx prisma migrate dev
 ```

+Based on the database needed, the good prisma schema as to be used (renamed):
+- schema.prisma.mysql
+- schema.prisma.postgres

 ## Database compatibility
 Thanks to Prisma, we can connect to several types of database engine with the same code.
 Here is the status of tests and validations carried out on the various engines compatible with the security extension.
 [Full list of supported version](https://docs.hivemq.com/ese/4.20/enterprise-security-extension/ese#sql-db-versions)